merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/60_Data_Export.md

 Note, The script path is related to the document root in the sample but can be replaced with the absolute path (to run via cron service for example), file-path directory is always related to the document root.

-Run the next command to get the arguments description
+Run the following command to get the arguments description

 	php shell/Innoexts/ProductBaseCurrency/Catalog/Product/Price/Tier/Export.php --help